-The authors of the study suggested that CBD could work to reverse the vasoconstriction that cold and stress both induce.
-So, how might CBD work for Raynaud’s specifically?
+The authors of the study suggested that CBD could aid in reducing the vasoconstriction that cold and stress both induce.

 How Does CBD Work for Raynaud’s?

 CBD is one of the numerous active compounds in cannabis.
-It belongs to a class of chemicals known as cannabinoids, a group that includes the infamous, psychoactive THC as well as many others.
+It belongs to a class of chemicals known as cannabinoids, a group that includes the intoxicating THC and many others.
 However, unlike THC, CBD does not cause intoxication.
 Instead, it has a range of beneficial effects on the body.

 It exerts these effects by interacting with the body’s endocannabinoid system (ECS).
 This system is present in the majority of our cells and plays a role in maintaining homeostasis.
-The definition of homeostasis is a state of internal balance, in spite of a constantly changing external environment.
+The definition of homeostasis is a state of internal balance, despite a constantly changing external environment.
 Maintaining homeostasis includes regulating blood pressure.